ossf/community/wg-endusers/README.md

+This is a top level group

+ The designated lead isjonmuk

 # OSSF End Users

 Anyone is welcome to join our open discussions.

-This is a top level group

 ## Motivation